drkvogel/retrasst/notes/retrasst/misc/freeze-on-plan-save.md

 use auto_ptr or something similar (C++11?) or... dtor checks for not null, but who said ptr is set null in the first place?

+2014-07-02

+freeze only happens on desktop??? freezing version I did yesterday and put onto laptop for demo didn't freeze in demo... oh yes it did